Circle packings and hyperbolic surfaces of finite type: Acknowledgments

 \section{Acknowledgments}

 Te Ba is supported by NSF of China (No. 11631010).
-Guangming Hu is supported by NSF of China (No. 12101275).
+Guangming Hu is supported by NSF of China (No. 12101275) and Natural Science Research Start-up Foundation of Recruiting Talents of Nanjing University of Posts and Telecommunications (No. NY224040).
+Yu Sun is supported by University level natural science foundation of Nanjing Institute of Technology No.3534113223051.
 The authors would like to thank Xin Nie, Xu Xu and Ze Zhou for helpful discussions.

 \Addresses